-- School health center staff should encourage open dialogue between parents, guardians and teens.
-This includes supporting parents/guardians in their important role of providing guidance to their teen and informing parents/guardians of California's minor consent laws. - All confidentiality policies and protocols should be consistent with federal and state laws; and with professional standards of health and mental health practice that protect the health, safety and well-being of teens. - The school health center should develop procedures for communicating with the primary care providers of the clients for whom the school health center is not serving as the primary care provider.
+- All confidentiality policies and protocols should be consistent with federal and state laws; and with professional standards of health and mental health practice that protect the health, safety and well-being of teens. - The SBHC should develop procedures for communicating with the primary care providers of the clients for whom the SBHC is not serving as the primary care provider.
 These procedures are necessary to promote continuity of care, facilitate provider collaboration, and assure appropriate utilization of health resources.
-This communication must also reflect the confidentiality afforded teens under California's Minor Consent laws, so that no protected, confidential reproductive health services information is shared with other providers, except with the teen's permission. - Reproductive health education and services offered in school health centers should adhere to nationally accepted adolescent health care standards and guidelines.
-Such standards and guidelines include those of the American Academy of Pediatrics, American Medical Association, American Academy of Family Physicians, American College of Obstetricians and Gynecologists, and the Society for Adolescent Medicine. - School health centers encouraged offer reproductive are the following health services developmentally-appropriate the age of the patients served: care as given - Psychosocial/risk assessment - Pregnancy tests and counseling - Ocontraceptive counseling; and dispense or prescribe contraceptives, including emergency contraception - O Education, diagnosis and treatment for sexually transmitted infections, including HIV testing and counseling - O Gynecological examinations and cancer screening if indicated - Treatment or referral for prenatal and postpartum care - O Referral for additional education, counseling or services as needed - Critical to the success of a school health center is an interdisciplinary approach in which school health center staff, school support staff, administrators, and classroom teachers work together to support the whole child.
-School health centers often experience an increase in the number of student visits after health center staff give a presentation in classrooms about the health information and services available on campus. - School health center staff should help teens learn how to communicate with partners about abstinence and sexual activity and how to build healthy, respectful, and safe relationships.
+This communication must also reflect the confidentiality afforded teens under California's Minor Consent laws, so that no protected, confidential reproductive health services information is shared with other providers, except with the teen's permission. - Reproductive health education and services offered in SBHCs should adhere to nationally accepted adolescent health care standards and guidelines.
+Such standards and guidelines include those of the American Academy of Pediatrics, American Medical Association, American Academy of Family Physicians, American College of Obstetricians and Gynecologists, and the Society for Adolescent Medicine. - SBHCs are encouraged to offer the following reproductive health care services as developmentallyappropriate given the age of the patients served: - Psychosocial/risk assessment - Pregnancy tests and counseling - Contraceptive counseling; and dispense or prescribe contraceptives, including emergency contraception - Education, diagnosis and treatment for sexually transmitted infections, including HIV testing and counseling - Gynecological examinations and cancer screening if indicated - Treatment or referral for prenatal and postpartum care - Referral for additional education, counseling or services as needed - Critical to the success of a SBHC is an interdisciplinary approach in which SBHC staff, school support staff, administrators, and classroom teachers work together to support the whole child.
+SBHCs often experience an increase in the number of student visits after health center staff give a presentation in classrooms about the health information and services available on campus. - SBHC staff should help teens learn how to communicate with partners about abstinence and sexual activity and how to build healthy, respectful, and safe relationships.

-&lt;sup>1 Brindis, C., & Philliber, S. Room to Grow: Improving Services for Pregnant and Parenting Teenagers in School Settings.
+Brindis, C., & Philliber, S. Room to Grow: Improving Services for Pregnant and Parenting Teenagers in School Settings.
 Education and Urban Society, 242-260.
 1998.

-&lt;sup>2 Kirby, D. Emerging Answers Summary: Research Findings on Programs to Reduce Teen Pregnancy.
+2 Kirby, D. Emerging Answers Summary: Research Findings on Programs to Reduce Teen Pregnancy.
 Washington, DC: National Campaign to Prevent Teen and Unwanted Pregnancy.
 2007.

-&lt;sup>3 Juszczak, L., Schlitt, J., Moore, A. School-based health centers: National census school year 2004-05.
+3 Juszczak, L., Schlitt, J., Moore, A. School-based health centers: National census school year 2004-05.
 National Assembly on School-Based Health Care: Washington, DC.
 May 2007.

-&lt;sup>4 Zimmer-Gembeck, M.J., et al. Contraceptive Dispensing and Selection in School-Based Health Centers.
+4 Zimmer-Gembeck, M.J., et al. Contraceptive Dispensing and Selection in School-Based Health Centers.
 Journal of Adolescent Health, 2001, 29: 177-185.

-&lt;sup>5 Kirby, D., et al. School-Based Programs to Reduce Sexual Risk Behaviors: A Review of Effectiveness.
+Kirby, D., et al. School-Based Programs to Reduce Sexual Risk Behaviors: A Review of Effectiveness.
 Public Health Reports.
-Vol. 109, No. 3.
-May-June 1994.
+May-June 1994, Vol. 109, No. 3.

-&lt;sup>6 Ibid.
+6 Ibid.

-&lt;sup>7 Santelli, J., et. al. Explaining Recent Declines in Adolescent Pregnancy in the United States: The Contributions of Abstinence and Improved Contraceptive Use, American Journal of Public Health, January 2007.
+7 Santelli, J., et. al. Explaining Recent Declines in Adolescent Pregnancy in the United States: The Contributions of Abstinence and Improved Contraceptive Use, American Journal of Public Health, January 2007.

-&lt;sup>8 Guttmacher Institute.
+8 Guttmacher Institute.
 Contraception Counts: California.
 March 2006.